 Co-published with The Tavistock Clinic The Tavistock Clinic has an international reputation as a centre of excellence for training, clinical mental health work, research and scholarship.
 Written by professionals working in the Child and Family and the Adolescent Departments, the guides in this series present balanced and sensitive advice that will help adults to become, or to feel that they are, “good enough” parents.
 Each book concentrates on a key transition in a child’s life from birth to adolescence, looking especially at how parents’ emotions and experiences interact with those of their children.
 The titles in the Understanding Your Child series are essential reading for new and experienced parents, relatives, friends and carers, as well as for the multi-agency professionals who are working to support children and their families.

-Keywords: challenging behaviour, child development, child protection, education, emotions, families, parenting, psychology
+Keywords: challenging behaviour, child development, child protection, children, education, emotions, families, parenting, psychology

 This series forms a set of accessible books for practitioners, managers and policy makers working in social and health care, probation and criminology.
 Each book draws on a key piece of research or current practice relating to violence and abuse to give practical guidance on new ways of working with both victims and perpetrators to bring about positive change.